 MUST ORDER: Alambre de Filete, Frijol Super-Rica, Super-Rica Especial, Taco de Calabacita, Taco de Hongo, Tamalito de Cambrey

-Sherry Villanueva and Acme Hospitality have proven to be unrivaled culinary hitmakers in Santa Barbara’s red-hot Funk Zone.
+Sherry Villanueva and Acme Hospitality have been unrivaled culinary hitmakers in Santa Barbara’s red-hot Funk Zone.
 Loquita is their modern Spanish restaurant that combines classic and atypical influences in an inviting setting that includes an ivy-lined patio, dining room with floral chandeliers, and tile floors.
 Loquita also contains a counter that faces an open kitchen, home to a red oak grill and chef Peter Lee, who delivers a fresh take on the time-honored cuisine.
 I enjoyed Loquita’s versions of traditional Spanish dishes like pan con tomate and patatas bravas, but left most impressed with a special whole roasted branzino with crispy skin, beautifully flaky white meat, and accompaniments like tangy pickled squash coins, crunchy watercress, and a bed of crispy farro and sticky sweet Medjool dates served on a plate painted with judiciously sweet squash puree.
 Standout share-friendly bocaditos and tapas include Spain’s iconic pan con tomate featuring pan de crystal (crackly toast) topped with tomato fresco, garlic, thyme, and bay leaves.
 Might as well add umami-rich jamon Iberico since it’s available.
 Patatas bravas take on a new form, touting a many-layered potato pave dressed with sharp 12-month Manchego, harissa spiced yogurt, pimenton, and chives.
 Secreto is a prized cut of rosy Spanish acorn-fed pork sporting a memorable sear and served with cranberry mostarda.